Kim Schutterle, M.D.

 Speaking of HealthTips to keep your Halloween safeOctober 24, 2017

-With COVID-19 resulting in the cancelation of many public Independence Day celebrations, more families may be inclined to use fireworks at home.
+Independence Day has been celebrated with firework displays since the 1770s.
+Public shows are available in large and small communities, and some families plan private celebrations as well.
 As you celebrate, remember to exercise extreme caution when using the devices, as deaths and injuries occur every year.

-In 2018, the Consumer Product Safety Commission reported five deaths from direct impact of fireworks, and more than 9,000 injuries were treated at emergency departments in the U.S.
+In 2019, the Consumer Product Safety Commission reported 12 deaths from direct impact of fireworks, and more than 10,000 injuries were treated at emergency departments in the U.S.

-The hands and arms often are the site of injuries, due to lighting fireworks and holding them.
-Sparklers also cause burns to hands and arms, especially in small children.
-The eyes are especially susceptible to injury from fireworks.
-Eye wounds account for about 20 percent of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.
+Eyes are especially susceptible to injury from fireworks as well.
+Eye wounds account for about 15% of fireworks-related injuries from the gunpowder, sulfur and charcoal that make up most fireworks.

 If an eye injury occurs, a person's instinct might be to rinse the eyes, but people shouldn't rinse, rub or apply pressure to the eyes.
 Doing so may result in irritants, such as charcoal or gunpowder, to move around the eye and cause further damage.
 Instead, you should seek immediate medical attention.

-I recommend the following safety tips to people who choose to include fireworks in their celebrations:
+I recommend these safety tips to people who choose to include fireworks in their private celebrations:

-- Be sure to read all of the safety information and instructions for proper use.
+- Be sure to read all safety information and instructions for proper use.

 - Keep small children away from fireworks.